Automattic/kue/Readme.md

 ## Redis Connection Settings

   By default, Kue will connect to Redis using the client default settings (port defaults to `6389`, host defaults to `127.0.0.1`).
-Redis client connection settings can be set by overriding the `kue.redis.createConnection` function.
+Redis client connection settings can be set by overriding the `kue.redis.createClient` function.

   For example, to create a Redis client that connects to `192.168.1.2` on port `1234` that requires authentication, use the following: